ernesto418/practical_guide_online_TPM2.0/Create_keys.md

 Whith this command we are creating the primary and leaving several options in default.

-Now that we have this volatile key that we can recreate when needed, we can use it to wrap our ECC 256 key :D
+Now that we have this volatile key that we can recreate when needed, we can use it to wrap our ECC 256 key :D. Let's finally create our key with [tpm2_create](https://github.com/tpm2-software/tpm2-tools/blob/master/man/tpm2_create.1.md)

 ```
-[tpm2_create](https://github.com/tpm2-software/tpm2-tools/blob/master/man/tpm2_create.1.md) -C primary.ctx -G ecc256 -u obj.pub -r obj.priv
+tpm2_create -C primary.ctx -G ecc256 -u obj.pub -r obj.priv
 ```

 Congrats, we have created a key inside the TPM!!.